Aluminium: A lightweight, recyclable and metallic material

 However, the aluminium electrolysis process generates exhaust gases including fluoride, sulfur dioxide, fluorocarbons and dust, and these pollutants have a serious impact on the environment.
 In the 1970s, as the production scale of Pechiney Aluminium Plant continued to expand, pollution that it caused also became increasingly serious, especially the fluoride emission.
 Fluoride is a toxic substance that poses a serious hazard to the environment and human health.
 Due to the inadequate exhaust gas treatment system, a large amount of fluoride is emitted directly into the air, polluting the surrounding environment.
 As pollution intensified, local residents and environmental organizations began to protest, demanding that the company take measures to reduce pollution.
 Extensive media coverage also drew national attention.

-To date, in the newly established production lines of aluminium reduction cell of Weiqiao Group in Shandong province China, the current intensity has reached 600 kA (with a capacity of 100 wt/a).
-The 600kA-order aluminium reduction cell energy-saving and carbon-reducing technology represents a groundbreaking innovation in the global aluminium electrolysis research [5].
+To date, in the newly established production line of reduction cell by Weiqiao Pioneering Group in Shandong province, the current intensity has reached 600 kA (with a capacity of 100 wt/a).
+The 600 kA-aluminium reduction cell energy-saving and carbon-reducing technology represents a groundbreaking innovation in the global aluminium electrolysis research [6].
 It excels in energy efficiency, carbon reduction, longevity and environmental protection, propelling advancements in the aluminium industry and bolstering the international competitiveness of core aluminium electrolysis technologies.

 2.4 Alloy technology and innovation